Chopper1337/CS-CFG/README.md

 | 60-89     | 0.015625  | 2 |
 | 90-100    | 0.03125   | 2 |

-3. Change `freq` in the "Video" section (Line 31) to your monitors refresh rate

-4. Change `hud_scaling` in the "HUD" section (Line 69) according to your preference.
+3. Change `hud_scaling` in the "HUD" section (Line 83) according to your preference.

-5. Modify the crosshair in the crosshair section (Line 115) or delete that section entirely so it doesn't change your current crosshair.
+4. Modify the crosshair in the crosshair section (Line 128) or delete that section entirely so it doesn't change your current crosshair.

-6. Drop the autoexec.cfg (and autowelcome.cfg ) into the following directory
+5. Drop the autoexec.cfg (and autowelcome.cfg ) into the following directory
 `\Counter-Strike Global Offensive\csgo\cfg\`<br>
 (Default location:
 `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\`)